House Speaker Bedke announces run for lieutenant governor in 2022

 State Rep. Priscilla Giddings and former Rep. Luke Malek have also announced they will run for the position

-At the Idaho Statehouse on Thursday morning, House Speaker Scott Bedke announced he will seek the office of lieutenant governor.
+House Speaker Scott Bedke at his campaign announcement event in 2021.
 Bedke, a Republican from Oakley, is the longest serving House speaker in Idaho history.
-Photo by Clark Corbin/Idaho Capital Sun.
+(Clark Corbin/Idaho Capital Sun)

 Idaho Speaker of the House Scott Bedke announced Thursday morning he will run for lieutenant governor in 2022, shaking up an already competitive race for second-highest statewide office.

 Bedke, a rancher from Oakley, is the longest serving speaker in Idaho history.
 Members of the House of Representatives elected him speaker in December 2012, ahead of the 2013 legislative session.

 Former Idaho Gov. C.L.
 “Butch” Otter announced Bedke will seek the position at the Idaho Statehouse.
 Otter and his wife, Lori, will serve as Bedke’s state campaign chairs.